EduLibTech-Devloppers/.github/profile/README.md

 # Classbook Devs
-Hi i'm Vava I am the classbook creator and developer.
+Hi i'm Vava I am the classbook creator and french developer.

 <em> ClassBook is a completely modified version of BCDI with more features like: </em>